 - (c) Land Acquisition: The City may consider acquiring property (using eminent domain as necessary and to the extent permitted by law) to implement the Town Center TIRZ plan.
-Potential land acquisitions may include: - Properties needed for pedestrian safety and accessibility, or transportation circulation; - Pocket parks/plazas as identified in the Town Center Study Phase I Report and illustrative vision; - Key development sites, which may be: - Locations generally recommended in the Town Center Study Phase II Parking Study as priority locations for public parking, or - Catalyst projects, or - Land or rights to land obtained for a redevelopment project in accordance with a development agreement. - III.
+Potential land acquisitions may include: - Properties needed for pedestrian safety and accessibility, or transportation circulation; - Pocket parks/plazas as identified in the Town Center Study Phase I Report and illustrative vision; - Key development sites, which may be: - Locations generally recommended in the Town Center Study Phase II Parking Study as priority locations for public parking, or - Catalyst projects, or - Land or rights to land obtained for a redevelopment project in accordance with a development agreement. - (d) Critical Maintenance Items: The City of McKinney Town Center has several buildings that contribute to its character and fabric.
+These buildings can sometimes have high maintenance costs for key structural components or outdated mechanical, electrical, or plumbing systems.
+This category includes TIRZ-eligible expenditures for improvements to structural and foundation repairs, roof repair or replacement, gutters, mechanical, electrical, and plumbing upgrades and/or replacement. - (e) Fire Suppression: This category includes TIRZ-eligible expenditures for fire suppression improvement costs (including sprinkler systems), and fire accessibility issues.
+These grants could be part of a unified plan for fire suppression for the historic square or used for individual buildings. - III.
 Mixed-Income Housing -- Funding to encourage and assist in the creation of new affordable, workforce and mixed-income housing inside or outside the Town Center TIRZ is included.
 A mixture of housing types and pricing is important and desired for McKinney's Town Center consistent with the adopted Town Center Study Master Plan.